Evidently, Christmas is on its way out.

 The bah-humbugs and grumblings are reminiscent of Dr. Seuss’ Grinch who stands on a mountaintop overlooking Whoville and laments, “All the noise, noise, NOISE!”

 Now, I would be the first to say that we should defend our faith; that we need to speak up and be heard when some of our basic beliefs are under attack.
 But there is a fine line between defending our tenets and becoming judgmental when others don’t see or do things our way.
 It’s an easy trap to fall into and, more importantly, it exacerbates the problem rather than offers it a solution.
-It creates a mentality of us vs. them which, let’s face it, is drawing the proverbial line in the sand which, in turn, makes it all too easy to seek out others who are like-minded and fuel each other’s indignation.
+It creates a mentality of us vs. them which, let’s face it, is drawing the proverbial line in the sand which, in turn, makes it all too easy to seek out others who are like-minded and who fuel each other’s indignation.

 But is this living Christ’s message, to hole up in our communities, our churches, and our homes?
 Do we surround ourselves with others who are just like us, barricade ourselves in and, from the safety of our communities, churches and homes, write nasty letters to the editor, post rants on Facebook, and righteously high five everyone around us that we are right and everyone else is so wrong?